 Breast milk is the ideal food for newborns.
-Although babies may be fed breast milk or formula, doctors recommend exclusive breastfeeding for at least the first 6 months and introducing appropriate solid foods between 6 months to 1 year.
+Although babies may be fed breast milk or formula, doctors recommend exclusive breastfeeding for at least the first 6 months and introducing appropriate solid foods between 6 months to 1 year (increasing evidence now suggests that introducing solid foods between 4 months and 6 months of age might actually help protect babies from developing some food allergies).
 After children reach 1 year of age, breastfeeding can continue for as long as both the child and mother desire.
 However, after age 1 year, breastfeeding should complement a full diet of solid foods and other fluids.

 Breastfeeding is good for the mother and the baby.
 Breast milk

 The breast milk that is produced after colostrum helps maintain the correct pH of the stool and the proper balance of normal intestinal bacteria, thus protecting the baby against bacterial diarrhea.
 Because of the protective qualities of breast milk, many types of infections occur less often in babies who are breastfed rather than formula-fed.
 Breastfeeding also seems to protect against the development of certain chronic problems, such as allergies, diabetes, obesity, and Crohn disease.
 Most commercial formulas are now supplemented with certain fatty acids (arachidonic acid [ARA] and docosahexaenoic acid [DHA]) to more closely resemble breast milk and perhaps promote optimal neurologic development in formula-fed babies.

 Breastfeeding offers many advantages to the mother as well, such as

 Long-term health benefits of breastfeeding include decreased risk of obesity, osteoporosis, ovarian cancer, and some breast cancers.
 About 60% of mothers in the United States breastfeed their babies, and this proportion is steadily increasing.